 If you are new to bullet journaling, it can get quite confusing.
 You may have many different areas of your life to plan out like your work, personal life, meals, workouts and so on.
 You start using dots, dashes and other symbols and eventually, it gets too complicated.
 If you relate to this, then identifying a simple bullet journal key (also known as bullet journal legend) is the way to go.

 In this blog, we will talk about what a bullet journal key is, how to create your own bullet journal code and also how to use it.
 If you read on, you will also find a list of bullet journal key ideas that you can recreate to achieve a higher level of organization in your bullet journal.

 If you’re just getting started with bullet journaling, you can go through our blog – How To Bullet Journal – The Complete Guide To Bullet Journaling

 First things first, before we get started, let’s address the elephant in the room.
 What is a bullet journal key and why do you need one?

-Simply put, a bullet journal key is a key for your journal.
+Simply put, a bullet journal key (also known as bullet journal legend) is a key for your journal.
 It is a page or a section in your bullet journal where you keep a record of all those symbols and colour codes that you use in your journal and what they stand for.

 How Do I Create A Bullet Journal Key?